ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 1. **Present key ideas.** Describe what the research is about.
 2. **Analyze.** Explain what the author responds to, purpose, potential gaps, and credibility.
 3. **Determine relevance.** Discuss how this research may be used in your own argument.

+### Principles Governing Plagiarism
+1. All written work is accepted as your work.
+2. The wording of something you submit is taken to be your own.
+3. Concepts and ideas given in a paper are assumed to have originated from you.
+4. Online materials used for a paper also apply to these principles.
+5. Writing can be corrected and revised with reference books or with a peer group, but it cannot have been revised substantially by someone else.

+### Steps to Avoiding Plagiarism
+1. **Always cite the source.** Signal that you are paraphrasing, summariziing, synthesizing, or quoting your sources.
+2. **Provide a full citation in the bibliography.** A full citation must be provided at the end of every paper.

 ---